Authored by the expert who managed and guided the team behind the New Zealand Property Pack

 Do I need physical presence for citizenship in New Zealand right now?

-Yes, New Zealand requires at least 1,350 days of physical presence over the five years before your citizenship application, plus a minimum of 240 days in each of those five years.
+Yes, New Zealand has one of the stricter physical presence requirements for citizenship: you need at least 1,350 days in the country over the 5 years before your application, with a minimum of 240 days in each of those 5 years.

 Can my spouse and kids get citizenship too in New Zealand in 2026?

-As of early 2026, spouses and children can apply for New Zealand citizenship, but they generally need to meet the same presence and eligibility requirements on their own rather than automatically receiving it through you.
+As of early 2026, your spouse and children can apply for New Zealand citizenship, but they must each independently meet the physical presence and good character requirements, because citizenship is assessed on a per-person basis.

-Spouses do not face a specific marriage duration requirement for New Zealand citizenship, but they must still meet the standard presence, character, and language requirements just like any other applicant.
+Spouses in New Zealand do not face a minimum marriage duration requirement for their own citizenship application, but they do need to meet the same presence thresholds and good character standards as any other applicant.

 What are the most common reasons citizenship is denied in New Zealand?

-The most common reason New Zealand citizenship applications are denied is failing to meet the strict physical presence requirements, which catch many applicants who traveled too frequently during their residency period.
+The most common reason New Zealand citizenship applications are denied is failing the physical presence test, because many applicants underestimate how strictly the 1,350-day and 240-day-per-year thresholds are enforced.

-Two other frequently cited reasons for citizenship denial in New Zealand are character concerns (such as criminal history or providing false information) and inability to demonstrate basic English conversation skills.
+Two other frequently cited reasons for citizenship denial in New Zealand are character issues (such as serious criminal history or dishonesty in the application) and not being able to demonstrate basic conversational English.